Travel to Islay

 Is Islay worth visiting?

-If you value whisky, wildlife, dramatic landscapes and island pace over easy access, absolutely.
-Ten world-class distilleries, 30,000+ winter geese, empty beaches, and genuine remoteness.
+If you value whisky, wildlife, dramatic landscapes and island pace over easy access, we definitely think so.
+Ten world-class distilleries plus newcomer Laggan Bay (distilling since 2024), 30,000+ winter geese, empty beaches, and real remoteness.
 Not for those wanting quick getaways - the journey is part of the experience.

 How do I pronounce Islay?